 The series is of decided important to both mathematicians and scientists as well.
 By way of simple definition, a sequence or series of Fibonacci numbers has its first two values, zero and one.
-Thereafter, the value of a Fibonacci number equals the sum of the previous two Fibonacci numbers.
+Thereafter, the value of each number equals the sum of the previous two numbers.

 Fibonacci Numbers: It All Boils Down